0xdewy/tight_arrays/README.md

 ## Overview

 This library creates tightly packed arrays of any size, using 100% of the storage space available.
-It does this by storing values across 2 storage slots when necessary.
+It does this by storing a particular value across 2 storage slots when necessary.

 By default Solidity will try to fit as many array elements into a 256 bit storage as possible but it avoids storing values across 2 storage slots.
 For addresses/uint136-184 it is much more efficient to split the value across storage slots and reconstruct the value when needed.